sam-w-yellin/volatile-int-blog/content/posts/auto-type-deduction-gauntlet/index.md

 # Conclusion
 You can check any of these by using this [GodBolt link](https://godbolt.org/z/f83vKh8j8).
 Shoutout to this [Stack Overflow thread](https://stackoverflow.com/questions/81870/is-it-possible-to-print-the-name-of-a-variables-type-in-standard-c/56766138#56766138) which provided the code snippit to print human readable names for a variable.

 Do you have any interesting examples to share?
 Reach out at sam@volatileint.dev and let me know!
+If you found this article interesting, consider subscribing to the [newsletter](https://volatileint.dev/newsletter) to hear about new posts!